 Anybody can create a YouTube channel and post content for free.
 Videos can range from a few seconds to hours in length, thanks to a max file size of 128GB.
 You can do the same, creating your very own channel and loading your video ads.
 YouTube won’t charge you just because your video is advertising your brand.

 The problem lies in the promotion of your video ad, and that’s where TrueView comes in.

 You can promote your video ads on your own, using Twitter, Facebook, and other social networks to distribute them and try and generate buzz.
 However, even if you invest substantial time on that task, chances are all that work will just barely tap into your ideal target demographic.

 TrueView takes advantage of Google and YouTube user data to extend your reach to precisely the people you want to reach, without you having to put in the legwork yourself.
-After creating and uploading your video to YouTube, you can create a TrueView campaign through AdWords that defines your audience based on age, gender, interests, and other factors.
+After creating and uploading your video to YouTube, you can create a TrueView campaign through Google Ads that defines your audience based on age, gender, interests, and other factors.

-Recently, in January 2017, Google also announced that it would allow advertisers to target viewers based on their Google search history.
+In January 2017, Google also announced that it would allow advertisers to target viewers based on their Google search history.
 That lets you create ads that target people who recently searched for a particular service or product.

 Know Your Target Demographic